 Figure 2: Hypoxia leads to severely compromised activity of Ribonucleotide reductase (RNR) due to the oxygen dependency of the RRM2 subunit, which leads to replication stress.
 The stress-responsive subunit, RRM2B is then induced through the DNA damage response (DDR) pathway to maintain on-going replication.
 RRM2B is able to retain activity in hypoxic conditions compared to RRM2.
 However, insufficient dNTPs are generated by RNR composed of RRM1/RRM2B and therefore replication stress is unresolved and persists.
 The importance of RRM2B activity is that whilst it does not resolve replication stress, it does maintain replication fork integrity and prevents the accumulation of DNA damage and loss of genome stability.
 Foskolou et al., Mol Cell 2017

-Ester Hammond is Professor of Molecular Cancer Biology and a CRUK Senior Group Leader at the CRUK/MRC Oxford Institute for Radiation Oncology.
+Ester Hammond, PhD, is Professor of Molecular Cancer Biology and a CRUK Senior Group Leader at the CRUK/MRC Oxford Institute for Radiation Oncology.
 She completed her PhD at the School for Cancer Sciences, University of Birmingham then accepted a post as a postdoctoral fellow within the Molecular Oncology Group at the University of Cambridge School of Clinical Medicine before moving to the USA to join the Department of Radiation Oncology at Stanford University, first as a postdoctoral fellow then a research associate.
 She joined the Oxford Institute in 2007 as a CRUK junior group leader.

 Ribonucleotide reductase requires subunit switching in hypoxia to maintain DNA replication.
 Iosifina P. Foskolou, Christian Jorgensen, Katarzyna B. Leszczynska, Monica M. Olcina, Hanna Tarhonskaya, Bauke Haisma, Vincenzo D’Angiolella, William K. Myers, Carmen Domene, Emily Flashman and Ester M. Hammond.
 Mol Cell.
 2017 Apr 20;66(2):206-220